Event playbook Pre-event conversion surface

 Do the scenario work before OPEC, not after the move is already obvious.

-Crude oil is one of the cleanest event-driven commodity trades in the market.
+Crude oil is one of the cleanest event-driven commodity scenarios in the market.
 The point is not to guess the headline.
 The point is to know which downstream exposures change if the meeting pushes oil sharply up or down.

 Open OPEC simulator setup Open crude oil hub